Trauma Surgeon an Advocate for Safer Gun Laws

 Our most recent Council Award recipient is also a passionate educator at the University of Toronto Department of Surgery, instilling in the next generation of physicians not only her training, but also her wisdom and worldview of what it means to be a physician in one’s community.
 She is also a prolific researcher with more than 25 years of published scholarship under her belt, including a recently published article in the Canadian Medical Association Journal that looked at statistical data for gun-related violence over the past 15 years.

-We have a video of her remarks 🎥 when she accepted the award at the December meeting of Council.
+We have a video of her remarks 🎥 when she accepted the award at the December meeting of Council at the end of the article.
 Below we speak to Dr. Ahmed:

 What was the catalyst for you choosing medicine as a career?